jax-parker/suffolk-sailing-club/README.md

 #### First Time Visitor Goals
 * As a First Time user, I want to easily understand the main purpose of the site and learn more about the club.
 * As a First Time user, I want to be able to easily navigate throughout the site to find content.
-* As a First Time user, I want to view the website and content clearly on my mobile device, iPad or laptop.
+* As a First Time user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop.
 * As a First Time user, I want to find ways to follow the Suffolk Sailing Club on different social media platforms.
 * As a First Time user, I want to see what activities and social events the club holds.
 * As a First Time user, I want to contact the club to apply for membership or ask for more information.
 * As a First Time user, I want to be sure my details have been submitted and I will receive a reply.
 #### Returning Visitor Goals
-* As a Returning user, I want to view the website and content clearly on my mobile device, iPad or laptop.
+* As a Returning user, I want to view the website and content clearly on my mobile device, tablet, desktop or laptop.
 * As a Returning user, I want to navigate quickly through pages I have seen before to get to the pages which are updated the most.
 * As a Returning user, I want to reread information about the club I may have forgotten or not been sure of.
 * As a Returning user, I want to see what clubs, lessons or social events are being organised.